Hiking Tiger Leaping Gorge in Three Days – Yunnan Travel

 I do not usually suffer from vertigo, but the long, vertical Sky Ladder should not be taken lightly.
 As I was climbing up, I realised that my grip on the iron rungs was the only measure keeping me from falling into the gorge below, and an almost certain death.
 Nikki surprisingly seemed undisturbed by the whole operation, and since he had successfully climbed up first, I was almost sure that the ladder was structurally sound!
 Waves of relief passed over me as soon as we were both on safer grounds.

 Eventually, we also needed to climb another two similar, but much shorter ladders.
 The rest of the climb up was even steeper than the 28 bends, but without our daypacks, it felt SO much easier!

 Where to stay when Hiking Tiger Leaping Gorge

 Jane’s Tibetan Guesthouse

-We didn’t actually stay here since we started our trek immediately after alighting the bus from Lijiang, however if you want to spend the night in the small town of Qiaotou before starting the hike, we heard that this is the place to be.
+We didn’t actually stay here since we started our Tiger Leaping Gorge hike immediately after alighting the bus from Lijiang, however if you want to spend the night in the small town of Qiaotou before hiking Tiger Leaping Gorge, we heard that this is the place to be.
 If you plan on heading to Shangri-La after the trek, you should consider leaving your large backpack stored here whilst walking the trail.
 Since we changed plans and decided to go back to Lijiang, it was more convenient to leave them in Lijiang so we never used this service either.

 150 RMB (about €19) for a lovely little room on the second floor with a private bathroom.